RiverCho/AnalysingData_A1/README.md

 **Repository Contents:**

-- **data/**: This folder contains the necessary data files required to complete the tasks.
+- **data**: This folder contains the necessary data files required to complete the tasks.

 **Notes:**